-We've reviewed more than 80 monitors, and below are our recommendations for the best 27 inch gaming monitors that are available for purchase in 2019.
+We've reviewed more than 85 monitors, and below are our recommendations for the best 27 inch gaming monitors that are available for purchase in 2020.
 See our recommendations for the best gaming monitors, the best 1080p monitors, and the best gaming monitors under $300.
 If you're looking for the best gaming experience possible, also check out our recommendations for the best gaming mice.

 If you're on a tight budget, the HP 27F is the best budget 27 inch gaming monitor we've tested so far.
 This is a decent monitor for most uses.
-It's an entry-level gaming monitor, with a decent 75Hz refresh rate, low input lag, and great response time.
-It also supports FreeSync for a nearly tear-free gaming experience, although it doesn't work with NVIDIA's new adaptive sync drivers as it lacks a DisplayPort connection.
+It's an entry-level gaming monitor, with a 75Hz refresh rate, low input lag, and great response time.
+It also supports FreeSync, although it doesn't work with NVIDIA's new adaptive sync drivers as it lacks a DisplayPort connection.

-Even though it's a budget monitor, it delivers decent overall picture quality.
-It has decent peak brightness, wide viewing angles, and excellent gray uniformity.
+For a budget monitor, it delivers a decent overall picture quality.
+The IPS panel has decent peak brightness, wide viewing angles, and excellent gray uniformity.
 It also has surprisingly good reflection handling, so you shouldn't have any issues playing in a bright room.
 As for the stand and ergonomics, this is where HP had to make a few compromises; it's a fixed stand that can only tilt and can't be VESA mounted.

-Although the HP 27F is the best budget 27" gaming monitor we've tested so far, if you like gaming in a dark room, the Samsung CF398 is the best dark room alternative.
+Although the HP is the best budget 27" gaming monitor we've tested so far, if you like gaming in a dark room, the Samsung is the best dark room alternative.

 Our recommendations are based on what we think are the best 27 inch gaming monitors currently available.
 They are adapted to be valid for most people.
 Rating is based on our review, factoring in price and feedback from our visitors.